JoGorska/Keto-diet/README.md

 8. Problem with function showing and hiding cards depending on user's BMI didn't seem to work.
 The "my-invisible" class was applied to wrong div, assigned ID to correct div, which rectified the problem

+9. After managed to calculate the date when the target weight can be acheved I had a date in miliseconds.
+After converting it into something resembling javascript date, I could not use getDate(), getMont() or getYear() as it was returning taht getDate() is not a function.
+I suspect that the result of the calculation was not actual javascript date, so I changed the result of calculation to a string and I got the date, month and year off the string.

 ## Validation
 1. Imperial measures validation
 - add validation for those fields is so that one or both of the fields are filled.